The motherhood debt: Providing a safety I never owned

 People ask why I’m not "glowing".
 They ask, "How can you not be excited?" as if joy is a default setting I’ve simply forgotten to turn on.
 But the truth is: I have been an adult since my childhood, and I am simply out of breath now.

 I grew up grey before my time.
 In my house, I wasn’t protected; I was the protector.
-As the designated ‘understanding’ child, I spent my days acting as a mediator, navigating the volatile tantrums of parents who were as emotionally unavailable as they were immature.
+As the designated ‘understanding’ child, I spent my days acting as a mediator, navigating the volatile tantrums of parents who were as emotionally unavailable as immature (especially the mother).
 While other children were allowed to be messy, I was learning to read the air for unpredictability, catching family drama and chaos before it shattered.
 I didn't grow up; I just moved into a larger skin.
 Because I spent my childhood parenting my parents, starting a family doesn't feel like a beginning; it feels like the second shift of a job I’ve been doing for ages.

 The closer I get to my due date, the more I realise I am heading into a future without a blueprint.
 When you don’t have a role model to look up to, nothing feels "natural".
 I worry that basic instincts will fail me, leaving me overtly conscious of every hypothetical move.
-I’m already haunted by the question of "how much is enough?"— how much love, how much discipline, how much presence.
-Without a healthy example to mirror, I am terrified of second-guessing every moment.
+Without a healthy example to mirror, I am scared that I will unconsciously repeat the pattern, second-guessing every moment and haunted by the question of "how much is enough?"—how much love, how much discipline, how much presence.

-I had the roof, the clothes, and the education—the markers of a stable life.
-But while my physical needs were met, I remained psychologically homeless.
+I had food on my plate, a roof over my head, clothes, and an education—all the markers of a stable life.
+Yet, while my physical needs were met, I remained psychologically homeless.
 A child requires a peaceful environment to thrive, yet I have never known peace.

 When you grow up in survival mode, silence feels like a trap.
 This is why I remain perpetually on edge, reacting to minor triggers with a flash of anger or a surge of panic.
 My nervous system is still braced for a crisis that hasn’t arrived.
 Productivity and perfection have become my only defence—a way to outrun the void.
 It is infinitely easier to buy a crib than it is to provide the emotional safety I never received.